German Shepherd Training

 All diets require being properly formulated, balanced, and complete regardless of what (or who) we are feeding our pets.
 Luckily for us (and dogs) dogs have adapted to scavenge and forage over tens of thousands of years and can digest carbohydrates.

-However, since plant-based diets have by far the least impact on the environment and is sustainable, and is the most a person can do to lower the planet’s greenhouse gases we recommend plant-based diets.
+However, since plant-based diets have by far the least impact on the environment and are sustainable, and are the most a person can do to lower the planet’s greenhouse gases we recommend plant-based diets.
 Plant-based diets are the best diet for the planet, all sentient beings, and are the most compassionate way to feed a dog.
 The only truly sustainable way to feed a dog is via an organic plant-based diet that is complete and balanced.

 What to feed a German Shepherd Puppy has different implications and is very different than what to feed an adult or senior dog.
-Current research shows that large breed puppies need a certain formulation of dietary protein, fat, calcium, phosphorus, vitamin D and calories (energy) to prevent the onset of skeletal diseases from rapid bone, cartilage, tissue, and joint growth.
+Current research shows that large breed puppies need a certain formulation of dietary protein, fat, calcium, phosphorus, vitamin D, and calories (energy) to prevent the onset of skeletal diseases from rapid bone, cartilage, tissue, and joint growth.
 Rapid growth causes skeletal diseases such as elbow and hip dysplasia.

 Feed your German Shepherd Puppy reduced calories (energy) and reduced calcium.
 Focus on a large breed growth puppy food that meets these requirements and parameters (300-340 kcals/cup and between 0.8-1.0% dietary calcium.)
 Not all do!